KieraAllen/enigma/README.md

 Created by [Kiera Allen](https://github.com/KieraAllen)

 #### Week 6 Independent Project (2003 BE)
-Use Ruby to build a tool for cracking an encryption algorithm
+Use Ruby to build a tool for cracking an encryption algorithm.

 #### Learning Goals / Areas of Focus
 - Practice breaking a program into logical components